ComplicatedPhenomenon/Fortran_Takeoff/modern_fotran/concepts.md

 end type people
 ```
 ####Why do we use subprograms?
-subroutine and functions serve mainly 3 puposes, while one of them is not familiar with me.
+subroutine and functions serve mainly 3 purposes, while one of them is not familiar with me.

 **Hide Local variables**, so that the name can be re-used
 ####Modules are another, more flexible too to hide contents